 The Ivory Coast Minister of Posts and Telegraphs, Mr. Souleymane Cissoko on Monday (11 October)?

-The Ivory Coast Minister of Posts and Telegraphs, Mr. Souleymane Cissoko on Monday (11 October) laid the foundation stone of the country's first satellite ground station at Kakakro, a tourist resort east of Bingerville.
+Background: The Ivory Coast Minister of Posts and Telegraphs, Mr. Souleymane Cissoko on Monday (11 October) laid the foundation stone of the country's first satellite ground station at Kakakro, a tourist resort east of Bingerville.

 The ground station is an important part of the country's drive to make its international communications as good as anywhere in the world, by participation in the Intelsat International Telecommunications Consortium, whose communications satellites ring the globe.